ISC 12th Syllabus

 Argument and conjugate of complex numbers.

-Sum, difference, product and quotient of two complex numbers additive and multiplicative inverse of a complex number.
+numbers additive and multiplicative inverse of a complex number.

 Simple locus question on complex number;